 Observation 9.
 Pay Application - Delayed Payment and Processing (continued) Recommendation We recommend the following: General contractors should be required to perform a pencil requisition to validate the accuracy of payment application information prior to submission to BCPS; and Continue the practice of isolating and paying for portions of payment applications submitted correctly, and require subsequent revisions for non-conforming line items.
 Management's Action Plan Capital Programs Response: Concerns regarding timely payments were brought to our attention during recent conversations held with the SMART Program's contractor community regarding delays in the invoicing process.
-The OCP, CBRE Heery, Atkins, and Capital Budget staff met regularly to identify, review, and prioritize the delayed invoices as well as identifying some key factors in improving the process, such as: INVOICE LINE ITEM CONSISTENCY Lack of consistency in invoice formatting and line item descriptions creating a time-consuming and ineffective review process.
+The OCP, CBRE[Heery, Atkins, and Capital Budget staff met regularly to identify, review, and prioritize the delayed invoices as well as identifying some key factors in improving the process, such as: INVOICE LINE ITEM CONSISTENCY Lack of consistency in invoice formatting and line item descriptions creating a time-consuming and ineffective review process.
 With a new Schedule of Values (SOV) now in place to avoid those inconsistencies, the amount of effort spent in review has been minimized.
 E-BUILDER WORKFLOW TRAINING The use of E-Builder for payment processing has met with a longer-than-expected period of initiation as staff was required to learn the new process.
 Training is being amplified to gain comfort with the workflow, with its utilization refocused toward the intended purpose and benefits.
-PAY APPLICATION CHECKLIST The Contractor Pay Application Checklist that must be completed by the contractor prior to submission to the design firm was intended to ensure that hired firms met the standards and expectation outlined in their contracts but has often become a roadblock to payment processings itself has been adjusted to address warranted concerns.
-Since February 2020, Project Managers have been responsible for conducting "pencil" reviews of vendor pay applications to help addresss discrepancies up front and to mitigate potential delays in processing payments.
+PAY APPLICATION CHECKLIST The Contractor Pay Application Checklist that must be completed by the contractor prior to submission to the design firm was intended to ensure that hired firms met the standards and expectation outlined in their contracts but has often become a roadblock to payment processing.
+To improve its usage and avoid continued frustration, all relevant parties have been trained in its proper usage, and the process itself has been adjusted to address warranted concerns.
+Since February 2020, Project Managers have been responsible for conducting "pencil" reviews of vendor pay applications to help address discrepancies up front and to mitigate potential delays in processing payments.
 This added step in the process includes identifying opportunities to adjust pay applications so that approved items can be processed while remaining comments are addressed.
 Much progress has already been made, and most of the outstanding payments previously awaiting fulfillment have been resolved.
-Additionally, since we are currently dealing with the closure of locations during the Coronavirus protocly, we have implemented a process th Responsible Party: Executive Director of Capital Programs
+Additional